 Mr. Murtagh’s vision for Argentina has not only influenced business practices in the country but have also set the standard for how innovation should be used to transform the way people live and work as countries increase their competitiveness and innovation.
 It is because of his exceptional vision, compassion, outreach, and innovative thought that Santiago Murtagh was named the recipient of the GFCC Global Competitiveness Award of 2018.

-The GFCC presented Professor Zakri Abdul Hamid with its Global Competitiveness Award at its annual Global Innovation Summit in November in Kuala Lumpur.
+The GFCC presented Professor Zakri Abdul Hamid with its 2017 Global Competitiveness Award at the annual Global Innovation Summit in November in Kuala Lumpur.

 Professor Zakri Abdul Hamid is the Science Advisor to the Prime Minister of Malaysia.
 In addition, he is the Joint-Chairman of the Malaysian Industry-Government Group for High Technology (MIGHT), Chairman of the Malaysian Biotechnology Corporation (BIOTECHCORP) and Chairman of the National Professors Council (MPN).
 He was the former holder of the Tuanku Chancellor Chair at Universiti Sains Malaysia (USM) and the founding Director of the university’s Centre for Global Sustainability Studies.
 He is a Pro-Chancellor at Universiti Perguruan Sultan Idris and a member of the International Advisory Council of Taylor’s University.